ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

 The following prerequisites need to be met for the tutorial.
 {: shortdesc}

 - If you do not have {{site.data.keyword.cloud_notm}} account, create an {{site.data.keyword.cloud_notm}} account and pay as you use.
-For more information, about managing {{site.data.keyword.cloud_notm}} account, refer [Managing IBM Cloud account](https://cloud.ibm.com/registration).
+For more information, about managing {{site.data.keyword.cloud_notm}} account, refer to [Managing IBM Cloud account](https://cloud.ibm.com/registration).
 - Install the IBM Cloud CLI and the Schematics CLI plug-in.
 For more information about CLI setup, see [Schematics CLI setup](/docs/schematics?topic=schematics-setup-cli).
 - Make sure that you are assigned the required permissions in Identity and Access Management to create and work with {{site.data.keyword.bplong_notm}} workspace.
-Refer [Schematic access](/docs/schematics?topic=schematics-access#access-roles) and to create an {{site.data.keyword.cos_full_notm}} service instance.
+Refer to [Schematic access](/docs/schematics?topic=schematics-access#access-roles) and to create an {{site.data.keyword.cos_full_notm}} service instance.
 - Follow the instructions to make sure that you are assigned the required permissions in Identity and Access Management to create clusters.
-For more information about container cluster, refer [Containers clusters](/docs/containers?topic=containers-clusters#cluster_prepare).
+For more information about container cluster, refer to [Containers clusters](/docs/containers?topic=containers-clusters#cluster_prepare).

 ## Accessing and reviewing your Terraform template
 {: #access-review-template}